aheuermann/which-native-nodish/README.md

 Formerly for-node-webkit.

-which-native-nodish is a tool for detecting if a given directory or package is contained within a node-webkit/nw.js or atom-shell project, particularly useful for build time applications in native modules, where `nw-gyp` must be used instead of `node-gyp` for nw.js, or a series of flags must be passed for atom-shell.
+which-native-nodish is a tool for detecting if a given directory or package is contained within a node-webkit/nw.js or electron project, particularly useful for build time applications in native modules, where `nw-gyp` must be used instead of `node-gyp` for nw.js, or a series of flags must be passed for electron.
-It works by finding the root most package.json from the specified directory, and checking it's `engines` property for `node-webkit` or `nw.js` and `atom-shell` properties.
+It works by finding the root most package.json from the specified directory, and checking it's `engines` property for `node-webkit` or `nw.js` and `electron` or `atom-shell` properties.

 ##Commandline usage:
 Specify the directory to check against (which-native-nodish will search it's immediate parent and up), or if unspecified, it defaults to the current working directory.